-We quickly dialed the number and spoke to a counselor at Narconon.
-I can’t say enough good things about how quickly and compassionately we were treated.
+We spoke to a counselor at Narconon and I can’t say enough good things about how quickly and compassionately we were treated.
 Both my husband and I spoke to the counselor and then he spoke to our son.
-Everything was set up and plans were made including a reservation for a flight the following morning to Louisiana.
+Everything was set up and plans were made, including a reservation for a flight the following morning to Louisiana.

-After arriving at the center and meeting with the medical staff they called to tell me that he had arrived safely.
+The staff then called to tell me that he had arrived safely.
 As the days passed he said that the center was staffed by “the nicest people on earth” and not to worry.
-Getting well was a lot of hard work and I know took enormous commitment both from my son and from the hard-working people at Narconon.
+Getting well was a lot of hard work and I know it took enormous commitment both from my son and from the hard-working people at Narconon.

 Many of the “why” questions that had not been answered would slowly emerge on his road to recovery, allowing him to fully heal from drugs and become a new person.
 Our relationship with him and the rest of the family is new, new to him and new to us, but his recovery has meant a healthy honest relationship with new accountability and respect.

 The months of treatment was done without drugs and actually cleansed his system from the toxins that had accumulated in this body.
-He progressed through the sauna program to clean his system,onto the course work that would help him organize his thoughts and his life.
-Working with a counselor he was able to understand some of the underlying reasons for his emotional pain.
+He progressed from the sauna program onto the courses that would help him organize his thoughts and his life and working with a counselor he was able to understand some of the underlying reasons for his emotional pain.

 After treatment, he was a totally renewed person, able to confront his pain and able to focus on a new life without drugs.
 His relationship with his family has strengthened and renewed through this process.